Matrix compatibility and correlation mixture representation of generalized Gini's gamma: Introduction

-\emph{Gini's gamma} $\gamma$, proposed by \cite{gini1914ammontare}, is a measure of concordance which does not admit the correlation representation, and its compatible set is not known in the literature.
-As surveyed in \cite{genest2010spearman}, Gini's gamma has gained popularity in applications since it is an $L^1$ (Manhattan distance) alternative to Spearman's rho, which is based on the $L^2$ (Euclidean) distance between ranks; see \cite{diaconis1977spearman} and \cite{nelsen1998concordance}.
-Moreover, $\gamma$ is a symmetrized version of Spearman's footrule \cite{spearman1906footrule}; see \cite{salama2001symmetric} and \cite{nelsen2004symmetric}.
-Gini's gamma is also known to have good sample properties especially for the test of independence; see \cite{cifarelli1977distribution} and \cite{luigi1999asymptotic}.
+\emph{Gini's gamma} $\gamma$, proposed by Gini (1914), is a measure of concordance which does not admit a correlation representation, and its compatible set is not known in the literature.
+As surveyed in Genest, Ne{\v{s}}lehov{\'a} \& Ben~Ghorbal\ (2010), Gini's gamma has gained popularity in applications since it is an $L^1$ (Manhattan distance) alternative to Spearman's rho, which is based on the $L^2$ (Euclidean) distance between ranks (see Diaconis \& Graham, 1977 and Nelsen, 1998).
+Moreover, $\gamma$ is a symmetrized version of Spearman's footrule (Spearman, 1906) (see Salama \& Quade, 2001 and Nelsen \& \'Ubeda-Flores, 2004).
+Gini's gamma $\gamma$ is also known to have good sample properties, especially for the test of independence (see Cifarelli \& Regazzini, 1977 and Luigi Conti \& Nikitin, 1999).

-The second contribution of the present paper is to generalize Gini's gamma and show that the resulting generalized Gini's gamma can be written as a mixture of correlation representations of measures of concordance; see Theorem~\ref{thm:correlation:representation:generalized:gini:gamma}.
-As an application of this correlation mixture representation, we derive the upper and lower bounds of the compatible set of generalized Gini's gamma in Proposition~\ref{prop:compatibility:bounds:generalized:gini:gamma}, which is, to the best of our knowledge, the first result for the compatibility of Gini's gamma.
+As a second contribution of the present article we generalize Gini's gamma and show that the resulting generalized Gini's gamma can be written as a mixture of correlation representations of measures of concordance (see Theorem~3).
+As an application of this correlation mixture representation, we derive upper and lower bounds of the compatible set of generalized Gini's gamma in Proposition~5, which is, to the best of our knowledge, the first result concerning compatibility of Gini's gamma.

-This paper is organized as follows.
-In Section~\ref{sec:moc:degree:one}, we review measures of concordance, in particular those of degree one and their representations.
-Section~\ref{sec:correlation:based:mocs} focuses on the correlation representations of measures of concordance, and provides a characterization for such correlation-based measures of concordance.
-In Section~\ref{sec:correlation:representation:gini:gamma} we propose the so-called generalized Gini's gamma, and show that it can be written as a mixture of correlation representations of measures of concordance.
-Section~\ref{sec:compatibility:bounds:gini:gamma} is devoted to deriving the bounds of the compatible set of generalized Gini's gamma as an application of its correlation mixture representation.
-Section~\ref{sec:conclusion} concludes with possible future work.
+This article is organized as follows.
+In Section~2, we review measures of concordance, in particular those of degree one and their representations.
+Section~3 focuses on correlation representations of measures of concordance and provides a characterization for such correlation-based measures of concordance.
+In Section~4 we propose the so-called generalized Gini's gamma and show that it can be written as a mixture of correlation representations of measures of concordance.
+Section~5 is devoted to deriving bounds of the compatible set of generalized Gini's gamma as an application of its correlation mixture representation.
+Section~6 concludes with possible avenues for future work.